Huachao/vscode-restclient/README.md

 * `rest-client.largeResponseBodySizeLimitInMB`: Set the response body size threshold of MB to identify whether a response is a so-called 'large response', only used when `rest-client.disableHighlightResonseBodyForLargeResponse` and/or `rest-client.disableAddingHrefLinkForLargeResponse` is set to true.
 (Default is __5__)
 * `rest-client.previewResponseInActiveColumn`: Preview response in current active column.
 (Default is __false__)

-Rest Client respects the proxy settings made for Visual Studio Code (`http.proxy` and `http.proxyStrictSSL`).
+Rest Client extension respects the proxy settings made for Visual Studio Code (`http.proxy` and `http.proxyStrictSSL`).
+Only HTTP and HTTPS proxies are supported.

 ## License
 [MIT License](LICENSE)